wanyoike-max/alx-low_level_programming/0x02-functions_nested_loops/README.md

 * Script 10 shows us how to add to integers a and b and return the result

 * Script 11 ahows us how to print all numbers from n to 98

+* Script 100 shows us how to print the times table having n as the integer to multiply